ISO FAQs

 What does risk-based thinking mean in ISO implementation?

-The goal is not simply to create a risk register.
-The organization should use risk information to guide controls, priorities, objectives and improvement actions.
+Risk-based thinking means considering what could affect the management system's ability to achieve intended results.
+The organization should use risk information to guide controls, priorities, objectives, and improvement actions.

 What is a nonconformity and how should it be handled?

-It should be recorded clearly, investigated for root cause, corrected, assigned to an owner and verified for effectiveness after action is taken.
+A nonconformity is a failure to meet a requirement.
+It should be recorded clearly, investigated for root cause, corrected, assigned to an owner, and verified for effectiveness after action is taken.

 How can an organization keep an ISO system effective after certification?

-The system should be maintained through regular document reviews, internal audits, management reviews, KPI monitoring, corrective actions, risk reviews, training refreshers and improvement planning.
+The system should be maintained through regular document reviews, internal audits, management reviews, KPI monitoring, corrective actions, risk reviews, training refreshers, and improvement planning.

 Consultant Perspective

-A strong ISO implementation should connect business objectives, process ownership, documented information, operational evidence, internal audits and continual improvement.
-The best systems are practical, maintained and used by teams every day.
+A strong ISO implementation should connect business objectives, process ownership, documented information, operational evidence, internal audits, and continual improvement.
+The best systems are practical, maintained, and used by teams every day.

 Need Practical ISO Implementation Resources?

-Explore ISO articles, implementation guides, audit preparation resources and documentation template guidance to support your management system implementation.
+Explore ISO articles, implementation guides, audit preparation resources, and documentation template guidance to support your management system implementation.